ModusCreateOrg/ardugo/README.md

 Events injected using the shell will each activate in a different event loop.
 Multiple physical buttons may activate in one event loop, so the behavior is different.

-The board has nine columns and rows, and their argument values below range from 0 to 8.
+Since the board has nine columns and rows, their argument values below range from 0 to 8.
 The address for the get-mem command is a 16-bit hexadecimal value with no leading '0x'.
-The second argument to the get-mem command is optional and will cast the memory location before encoding.
+The second argument to the get-mem command is optional and causes the memory to render as the type.
 If the integer types (i,l) are uppercase, they will render in hexadecimal.

-The interpreter eveluates these commands:
+The interpreter evaluates these commands:

 * dump-board
 * print-board